 Social distancing is another form of protection against the spread of the virus that makes hearing very challenging.
 When you struggle to hear someone you instinctively want them to stand and speak closer to you.
 However, in these current times, this poses a threat to your safety.

-- Speak slowly and clearly to encourage the person you’re speaking to, to do the same.
+Encourage the person you’re speaking with to do the same.

-- Use alternative means of communication, such as a written shopping list of items so that you can point to what you need.
+When possible, use other forms of communication such as a written shopping list of items so that you can point to what you need.

 How to wear a mask with hearing aids

 Some hearing aid users may be having difficulty wearing their hearing aids with a mask, especially if they wear behind-the-ear hearing aids.
 A pair of spectacles can make it even more tricky as they all rest on the space behind the ears.
-Sometimes hearing aids can fall off the ears whilst you are putting the mask on or taking it off.
 Here are some tips that could make wearing a mask with hearing aids more comfortable.